kaputnikGo/PilferShushJammer/README.md

 **when you include an instance of MediaRecorder in a foreground service.**

 **TODO:**
-- does int audioStatus audioRecord.read(buffer, ...) use CPU at android.media.AudioRecord ?
+- does int audioStatus audioRecord.read(buffer, ...) use CPU at android.media.AudioRecord ? testing.
 - consider add DEBUG switch in About dialog
 - consider setCameraDisabled(ComponentName admin, boolean disabled) in menu, to run with passive
 - rebuild the active jammer

 **Changes:**
-- boolean on audioRecord.read(buffer, ...) for no hardware read
+- boolean on audioRecord.read(buffer, ...) for no hardware read.
+Buffer read lock option in About dialog, defaults to off.
+Calls audioRecord.read(buffer, ...) for a status report, not audio data.

    vers.
-3.0.4
+3.1.0
    - min API 18 (4.3)
    - target API 26 (8.x)
    - compiled API 28 (9.x)